CuongDuong2710/gymcoding_nextjs_typescript/next-events/README.md

 - The `layout.js` file inside `/app` folder is a shared UI that shapes the layout of your application.
 You can place components that are used in all routes in this file.

 # CHAPTER 4 - SERVER AND CLIENT COMPONENTS

+- All components created in Next.js are server components by default.
+The Javascript bundle size can be minimized and the application will load faster.

+- A server component is also SEO-friendly because search engine bots will be able to see the content of the page.

+- Why use client components if server components are that good?
+Because the main drawback of server components is interactivity.
+A server component can't listen to browser events such as a click , a form submission and changes on an input field.

+- Recomment to create a client component in a seperate file, and then import the client component to the server component.